Going through my iPod

 Leave a comment

-Reblogged from She Used To Be Me:
+She Used To Be Me

 “Anyone who ever gave you confidence, you owe them a lot.” — Truman Capote